EdgeNet-project/edgenet-legacy-2024/docs/custom_resources.md

 ```

 # Location-Based Node Selection
+While the involvement of multiple providers in EdgeNet extends beyond hardware vending, the possibilities encompass a broader spectrum.
+Node contributions can originate from individuals across the globe, and by leveraging a selective deployment mechanism, EdgeNet empowers the targeted deployment of resources to specific geographical regions, thereby augmenting localization capabilities and enabling efficient utilization of computing power where it is most needed.

 ## Selective Deployment

 Selective deployment, as the name suggests, enables the execution of deployments on specific nodes based on specified geographic information.
 Alongside its federation support, EdgeNet allows the outsourcing of workloads declared with selective deployments, further enhancing its capabilities.